-As the Company has a large customer base and intends to reduce the credit risk, the Company monitors and reviews the recoverable amount of the trade receivables to ensure the uncollectible amount are recognized appropriately as impairment losses, always within the expectations of management.
-As of December 31, 2020 and 2019, 69% and 48%, respectively, of trade receivables were from top 5 customers.
+As the Group has a large customer base and intends to reduce the credit risk, the Group Company monitors and reviews the recoverable amount of the trade receivables to ensure the uncollectible amount are recognized appropriately as impairment losses, always within the expectations of management.
+As of December 31, 2020 and 2019, 58% and 81%, respectively, of trade receivables were two major customers.
 Thus, credit risk is significantly centralized.